background bubble helix decoration

 The Armoloy Corporation helps manufacturers safeguard their high-precision metal components with a diverse portfolio of coating technologies.

 The popularity of zinc plating stems from its cost-effectiveness and the comprehensive protection it offers against corrosion.
-It’s an economical alternative to more expensive finishes and can be applied to small components as well as large structures.
+It’s an economical alternative to more expensive finishes and is applicable to small components as well as large structures.
 Various post-treatment options are available, such as passivation and chromate conversion, which can impart additional properties like increased resistance to white rust or enhance the aesthetic appeal of the zinc-finished surface.

 Request information